 want to get things up and running earlier than required.

 - MySQL connector: From within your Anaconda environment:

-- MySQL Client and MySQLdb: We want to use
+- Flask-mysqldb: We want to use Flask-mysqldb.
+It has

 - From within your Anaconda environment, attempt: